Hill Running Training

-One of the key benefits associated with hill running is a significantly greater level of muscle fibre activation and recruitment in a number of key muscle groups (Sloniger et al., 1997).
-In particular uphill running causes a greater level of activation in the vastus group (quadriceps), gastrocnemius (calf), soleus (lower calf), and gluteus maximus (buttocks).
-In contrast to running on flat terrain there is reduced activation of the hamstring group of muscles (Swanson and Caldwell, 2000; Sloniger et al., 1997).
+One of the key benefits associated with hill running is a significantly greater level of muscle fibre activation and recruitment of a number of key muscle groups (Sloniger et al., 1997).
+In particular uphill running causes a greater level of activation in the quadriceps, calves, soleus (lower calf), and glutes.
+In contrast, to running on flat terrain there is reduced activation of the hamstring group of muscles (Swanson and Caldwell, 2000; Sloniger et al., 1997).

 Hill Training is a highly specific form of strength training for runners